 (Last updated on January 9th, 2023)

 Are your photos turning out a bit too blurry?
 Do you want to try to fix this problem?
 If this is the case, check out this article on the top choices for post-production applications to help clear up the blurriness.

 So you’ve just taken the perfect photo on your phone.
 The subject is front and center, the framing is solid, and the lighting is just proper.
 But something seems amiss the more you peer at it.
 And then it hits you: your image is a bit blurry.

-Thankfully, there’s plenty of extensive and straightforward applications on the market for making just such a change to your photograph.
+Thankfully, there are plenty of extensive and straightforward applications on the market for making just such a change to your photograph.
 So if you’ve got some blurry photos on your phone, consider these applications that have been built for sharpening up those blurry spots.